 This is all about our third road trip as a family of four driving from Adelaide to Bellingen and back in July 2020.

-I’m going to give you some insight into the realities of long distance road trips anywhere in Australia.
-Plus, there’s a bonus photo gallery at the end.
+It’ll give you some insight into the realities of long distance road trips – anywhere in Australia.
+Along with a gallery of images at the end.

 PRE – TRIP

-Do some planning, at least look at your route on Google maps.
-I’ll describe them further below but you do your own planning.
-It’s advised to book accomodation ahead of time to save stress after a long day driving.
+Do some planning.
+At least look at your route on Google maps.
+I’ll describe the routes but you do your own planning.
+Book accomodation ahead of time and save some stress after a long day driving.

-This is going to sound mundane but one thing that used to catch us by surprise when we headed away for weeks at a time is the need to empty the fridge of perishables.
-Now we plan the shopping a week or so in advance so we don’t end up having to throw good food out.
+This is going to sound mundane but when we left the house for weeks at a time we needed to empty the fridge of perishables.
+Plan your shopping a week in advance.

-We use vacuum seal bags for our holiday clothes before we pack the car to save boot space.
-That way the girls can fit in more shoes and hairdryers.
-We just keep a change of clothes on hand for the second day of driving.
+We use vacuum seal bags for our holiday clothes – that way the girls can fit in more shoes and hairdryers.

 Think of all the things you need for the trip and work out ways to make them smaller.
 Toiletries and laundry stuff can be repackaged.